frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 Pope Benedict brought that on to a more philosophical plane.
 He talked about the cult of beauty as opposed to the cult of ugliness.
 He said the world is presenting all sorts of ugly things to young people and to people in general.

-We are called to cultivate beauty, to present beauty (cf. Joseph Ratzinger, *Message on The Feeling of Things, The Contemplation of Beauty*, August 24, 2002).
+We are called to cultivate beauty, to present beauty (*cf*.
+Joseph Ratzinger, *Message on The Feeling of Things, The Contemplation of Beauty*, August 24, 2002).

 If we contemplate the beauty on the face of Christ and of Mary, that beauty would become part of our life.
-We would reflect it---\"the fragrance of Christ" that St. Paul talks about (2 Cor.
+We would reflect it---"the fragrance of Christ" that St. Paul talks about (2 Cor.
 2:15).

 The good odor of Christ.
 Other people will detect it.
-They\'ll see it in our words, in our actions.
+They'll see it in our words, in our actions.
 Through the Rosary we would help others to experience the depth of His love.

 And with the depth of His love, the meaning of His love---that love is sacrifice, the willingness to be on the cross.